Celebrating a Decade of Service 🎉

 “I was nervous about the green card interview because I didn’t know what to expect, but David reassured me that it was just going to be a conversation about our relationship.
 He shared information from his and his clients’ interviews, which made me feel at ease.
 We filed our paperwork using Occam Immigration’s Fast-Track-to-Filing Program, and everything went smoothly.
 Our green card was approved, and we’re still working with Occam to get ready for the removal of conditions.
 It makes our busy lives easier knowing they’re there to get us through this process.”

--Real clients in Mount Pleasant, SCCommon Questions
+-Real clients in Mount Pleasant, SC

 As of April 2025, wait times are all over the place.
 Some clients have been waiting for an interview for 2 years while more recent cases have been scheduled for interviews in six months.
 There is no telling how fast your case will process.
 Get your application filed early and remain patient.
-Visit our Charleston Immigration Resource Page for updated information.
+Visit our Charleston Immigration Resource Page↗ for updated information.

 We use consular processing to handle applications for spouses abroad.
 We’ll prepare all your documents here, then work through the process to schedule an interview with the U.S. embassy or consulate in your spouse’s home country.

-If you’ve been married less than two years when approved, you get a conditional green card.
+If you’ve been married for less than two years when approved, you get a conditional green card.
 After two years, you need to file a Petition to Remove Conditions (I-751).
 I’ve gone through this step personally, again in Charleston, and I’ll guide you through it, too.

 Yes, if you are applying for adjustment of status, you can (and should) apply for a Work Authorization (EAD) along with your green card application.
 We’ll help you file both forms together to save time.
 Once you have the card in hand, you can legally work.

-You cannot leave the U.S. while you have an adjustment of status pending unless you have a travel document (Advance Parole), or else your adjustment application will be abandoned and you will have to wait in your home country for consular processing.
+You cannot leave the U.S. while you have an adjustment of status pending unless you have a travel document (Advance Parole), or else your adjustment application will be abandoned, and you will have to wait in your home country for consular processing.
 In 2025, we are advising our clients to use their travel documents only for the most urgent needs, as there is a risk that CBP will not allow them back in the U.S. even with a valid travel document.

 Most marriage-based applicants in 2025 will have an interview.
 Our local-focused interview prep sessions can help you feel relaxed and ready.
 You have nothing to worry about if you are in a real relationship.
 If you got married just for a green card, then you have reason to worry.

-Next Steps: Let’s Get You Filed
+Next Steps: Let’s Get Your Application Filed

 Don’t let paperwork or fear of the unknown keep you apart.
 If you’d like a step-by-step plan and someone who’s been through the Charleston process personally, contact Occam Immigration today.